wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 in which case the hypothesis trivially holds.
 Assuming that the property holds for all all trees with height less than or equal to D. We next prove by contradiction that the property still holds for tree of height (D + 1).

-Without losing generality, we assume that a cycle is formed after the invalidation protocol is executed on the current root node X (the node that has height D + 1).
+Without loss of generality, we assume that a cycle is formed after the invalidation protocol is executed on the current root node X (the node that has height D + 1).
 The cycle is in this form: `X -> ... -> Y -> ... -> Z -> ... -> X`, in which Y and Z are nodes in the original subtree of depth D, and notation like X -> Y indicates that the invalidation protocol starting at X is serialized before the protocol starting at Y. Since both Y and Z are below X in the tree, according to